The Ten Basic Points that Define the ILT

 Resulting from the centennial experience of the theosophical movement, the structure of the ILT started working as part of the United Lodge of Theosophists approximately one decade before its formal independence.

-The experience was positive: the work produced fruits and gained strength.
-At the right moment, it became clear that more autonomy was needed and on 14 September 2016 the Independent Lodge was founded.
-From that moment, the profile of the Lodge became easier to see and understand.
+At the right moment, it became clear that more autonomy was needed.
+On 14 September 2016 the Independent Lodge was founded.
+From that moment, the profile of the Lodge became easier to see and to understand.

 It can be summarized in ten points: